-After the ceremony, you will both sign the register, along with your witnesses.
-The superintendent registrar and the registrar will complete the entry by signing it, and you will be presented with your certificate.
+After the ceremony, you will both sign the schedule, along with your witnesses.
+The superintendent registrar and the registrar will complete the entry by signing it.

 There will then be an opportunity for photographs, and you may also wish to make use of our photographic room, which is available for 15 minutes.

 What if one of us does not understand English?